Tag/tag.png

 Ubuntu Releases and Version Numbers

-What is the numbering system of the releases about?
+How does the versioning system of releases work?
 What is the next release of Ubuntu?

 The version number comes from the year and month of the release; the version names are made by Mark Shuttleworth.